This blog was originally published March 16, 2015. We love sharing the beginner snowmobiler's perspective.

-If you enjoy road rage and would rather be flipping someone off than flipping up your helmet and feeling the fresh wintry air in your face, Speculator is not for you.
+If you enjoy road rage and would rather be flipping someone off than flipping up your helmet and feeling the fresh wintry air in your face, Hamilton County is not for you.

 We had been lucky to rent one of the last sleds available from Village Rentals in downtown Speculator.
 And, while I am a total control-freak, I also have horrible depth perception, so I think it was a lucky twist of fate that we ended up with a 2-up.
 I did get a chance to drive, but opted for the back ragdoll seat by choice.
 I honestly don't know if I would have been comfortable navigating some of the backwoods trails that we ended up on.
+Another option for sled rentals is Clark's Marina in Inlet.
 Side note: call as soon as you know you need to rent a sled, we hear they are usually sold out most weekends!

 I knew nothing of basic sled etiquette when we hit the trail.
 I quickly learned that groomers have the right of way - so pull over and wave thanks to the man keeping the trail pristine!